Melissa Conrad Stöppler, MD

 When a nonsmoker inhales secondhand smoke, he or she is exposed to the same toxins and chemicals, including nicotine, as the smoker.

 Exposure of children to secondhand smoke also increases their health risks; and children are especially vulnerable to the effects of environmental tobacco smoke.
-About 35% of U.S. children live in homes where smoking occurs regularly.
-Research has shown that 50% to 75% of children in the U.S. have detectable levels of cotinine (the breakdown product of nicotine) in their blood, so even children who do not live with smokers may be at risk for adverse effects of secondhand smoke.
+Even children who do not live with smokers may be at risk for adverse effects of secondhand smoke.
 Chemicals from tobacco smoke inhaled by a nursing mother are also known to reach breast milk.

 Viewers share their comments